BDC Hamburger Icon

 Not sure what to say?
 Try commenting on the journalist’s recent work that you enjoyed, whether that’s a blog post or YouTube video.
 Then use what you know about their career to personalize your pitch.

 You and your competitors all have the same goal: Get positive press and use it to scale your businesses.
-Because you are effectively competing with them for the same attention, you should regularly track the press your rivals are receiving.
+Because you effectively compete with them for the same attention, you should regularly track the press your rivals are receiving.

-Check your competitors’ press pages, social media accounts and press releases to get an idea of what media outlets they prefer.
+Check your competitors’ press pages, social media accounts and press releases to get an idea of their preferred media outlets.
 When you pitch those publications and comment on their previous coverage of your industry, you’ll have the confidence of knowing your product or service is relevant to the outlet.

-Also, by monitoring your competitors, you’ll see where their PR efforts succeed and where they fall short, and find takeaways that may be applicable to your company.
-Regular analysis of what others are doing in the marketplace can help you chart similar or better PR paths.
+Also, by monitoring your competitors, you’ll see where their PR efforts succeed and where they fall short.
+It also helps you find takeaways that may apply to your company.
+Regularly analyzing what others are doing in the marketplace can help you chart similar or better PR paths.

 Competitor analysis tools like MailCharts (email marketing), Sprout Social (social media) and Semrush (SEO) can aggregate your business competitors' strengths, compare their stats to yours, and help you stand out from the crowd.